2026/27 CLUB INFORMATION

 |||

-Bookings open two calendar months in advance of any Saturday walk involving use of a Denton Travel Services’ minibus and can be made either by email or phone/text message.
-Anyone who insists in using their car to travel to an event or wants to return early (i.e. miss out the refreshment stop) will not qualify for petrol expenses and must pay the required £1 per participant BACS payment within 3 working days.
+Bookings open two calendar months in advance of any Saturday walk involving use of a Denton Travel minibus and can be made either by email to CivicWalker@Gmail.COM or other Club approved electronic communication system(s).
 If notification of a cancellation is received at any time prior to 08:00am on the morning of the walk and it is still possible to fill all seats in all Club transport, the fare will be waived/refunded.
 If notification of cancellation is not received, unfortunately the full fare will remain due.
+Bookings open one calendar months in advance of any Saturday walk involving car-sharing from Gateshead Civic Centre car park.
+Alternatively, should you reside closer to the walking venue than the actual mileage from the Civic Centre, a ‘meet up @ venue’ booking may be made either by email to CivicWalker@Gmail.COM or other Club approved electronic communication system(s).

 |||

-Bookings open one calendar month in advance of any Sunday walk and can be made either by email or phone/text message and confirmed within 3 working days by submitting the required £1 per participant BACS payment.
-In line with all Club events, the event Co-Ordinator will attempt, whenever possible, to allocate bookings on a 'first come, first served' basis.
+Bookings open one calendar month in advance of any Sunday walk and can be made either by email to CivicWalker@Gmail.COM or other Club approved electronic communication system(s).
+In line with all Club events, the Club will attempt, whenever possible, to allocate bookings on a ‘first come, first served’ basis.

 WEEKEND TRIPS - For weekend trips we invariably hire self-catering cottages, although we occasionally stay in youth hostels or camp.
 Walks are usually planned on the day after studying a map and the local weather forecast.